-Reader lament: We have a female gingko tree in our front yard, and the smell of the fruit has been described either as “dog poo” or “vomit.”
-Amazingly, it smells like both at the same time.
-They are hard to rake up, and when you do, the smell gets on your shoes, clothes, and anything else around.
+Reader gripe: We have a female gingko tree in our front yard, and the smell of the fruit has been described as “dog poo” or “vomit.”
+They’re hard to rake up, and when you do, the smell gets on your clothes.

 More Trees You Should Never Plant in Your YardCottonwood (Populus)

 AKA: poplar, aspen

 Fast-growing, prefers extremes of hot and cold; 40-60 feet tall.
 Females produce masses of cottony seeds; choose seedless males for easier maintenance.
 White poplar (P. alba) has been classified as invasive